etcha-sketch/simple-nginx-rp/README.md

-# simple-nginx-rp
+# simple-nginx-reverse-proxy
-A simple nginx reverse proxy intended for protecting docker containers.
+A simple nginx reverse proxy intended for protecting other docker containers.

+Background:
+Project was started due to having multiple docker and kubernetes hosts with an external HTTPS reverse proxy.
+There was a need to protect traffic between the primary reverse proxy and the container.
+A self-signed reverse proxy will at least encrypt the traffic between those two nodes.
+It was also preferable to not share self-signed certs nor have to generate self-signed certs for all small projects.

 https://hub.docker.com/r/etch4sketch/simple-nginx-reverse-proxy